 Warm wood rich in character, encaustic tiles, checkered ceramic or stone tiles, and terracotta hex patterns can add so much warmth.

 There are so many ways to add interest to a kitchen floor!
 This tile below is the same one chosen for the renovation of our son’s bath – see that project here.

 Mixing vintage and antiques with new is a great way to bring warmth to any space including kitchens.

 Whether it’s shiplap on the walls, beadboard on a backsplash, or wood planks on a ceiling, adding warmth with such texture is a smart way to turn up the casual and cozy factor while dialing down the “precious.”

-When new kitchen cabinets feel timeless, they impart a romantic, nostalgic, home-y warmth that is hard to beat in a white kitchen.
+While new kitchens with fresh new cabinets can feel timeless, a vintage kitchen with simplistic storage can impart a romantic, nostalgic, home-y warmth that is hard to beat in a white kitchen.

 11. Introduce Texture With Counter Stools

 If the white kitchen design involves a breakfast bar or island, turn up the warm factor with counter stools or bar stools to add color, texture, and form.

 They are cozy and a place to cozy on down with pillows or upholstered cushions for added warmth.